-Value: 1.0
+Recreation Industry Value: 1.0

+Recreation Industry a Value 0.5

-Value 0.5 Value 0.5
+Recreation Industry b Value 0.5

 In this unit students analyse the nature and purpose of the outdoor recreation industry and enterprises which provide outdoor recreation programs to individuals and groups.
 They analyse the health and wellbeing benefits to themselves and others of participating in chosen outdoor recreation and adventure programs.
-Students analyse regulatory expectations and apply these requirements and practices in outdoor recreation activities.
+Students analyse regulatory expectations and apply these requirements practices in outdoor recreation activities.
 They develop chosen outdoor recreation technical skills and reflect on their personal growth and development.

-A Course M Course analyse the nature and purpose of the outdoor recreation industry and enterprises which provide programs to individuals and groups describe the outdoor recreation industry and enterprises which provide programs analyse health and wellbeing benefits to themselves and other of participating in outdoor recreation and adventure programs describe health and wellbeing benefits to themselves and other of participating in outdoor recreation analyse outdoor recreation regulatory expectations and apply these to practices in outdoor recreation describe outdoor recreation regulatory procedures apply technical skills and knowledge in outdoor recreation contexts apply technical skills and knowledge in outdoor recreation contexts
+A Course M Course analyse the nature and purpose of the outdoor recreation industry and enterprises which provide programs to individuals and groups describe the outdoor recreation industry and enterprises which provide programs analyse health and wellbeing benefits to themselves and other of participating in outdoor recreation and adventure programs describes health and wellbeing benefits to themselves and other of participating in outdoor recreation analyse outdoor recreation regulatory expectations and apply these to practices in outdoor recreation describe outdoor recreation regulatory procedures apply technical skills and knowledge in outdoor recreation contexts apply technical skills and knowledge in outdoor recreation contexts

-A Course M Course Knowledge and Understanding analyse the nature and purpose of the outdoor recreation industry and enterprises which provide programs to individuals and groups, for example Not-for Profit, commercial, community, peak bodies describe the outdoor recreation industry and enterprises which provide programs analyse health and wellbeing benefits to themselves and others of participating in outdoor recreation and adventure programs, for example, mental, physical, social and emotional wellbeing, community, connection to country describe health and wellbeing benefits to themselves and other of participating in outdoor recreation
+A Course M Course Knowledge and Understanding analyse the nature and purpose of the outdoor recreation industry and enterprises which provide programs to individuals and groups, for example Not-for Profit, commercial, community, peak bodies describes the outdoor recreation industry and enterprises which provide programs analyse health and wellbeing benefits to themselves and others of participating in outdoor recreation and adventure programs, for example, mental, physical, social and emotional wellbeing, community, connection to country describes health and wellbeing benefits to themselves and other of participating in outdoor recreation

-A Course M Course analyse outdoor recreation regulatory expectations and apply these to practices in outdoor recreation, for example, Australian Adventure Activity Standards, state-based specific sport and activity guidelines, Disability and Discrimination Act 1992 describes outdoor recreation regulatory procedures Skills communicate ideas with coherent arguments using appropriate evidence, language, with academic integrity communicate ideas and arguments using appropriate evidence, terminology, and accurate referencing with independence apply concepts, models, principles, methodology, or ideas with control and precision to a practical context, for example, policies and procedures of people, environment, and equipment apply technical skills and knowledge in outdoor recreation contexts plan and undertake independent inquiries and analyse relevant data and information based on critical evaluation of valid and reliable sources, for example, analysis of provider's, outdoor industry technologies, industry associations and accreditations (Outdoors NSW & ACT) plan and undertake inquiries with independence make discerning and effective choice of principles, strategies, methodology, procedures to solve a wide range of complex problems and to enhance meaning and the physical performances or experiences of self and others, for example, safe participation, WHS, activity specific practical skills, collaboration, make discerning choice of strategies and procedures to enhance physical performances or experiences of self with independence communicate ideas with coherent arguments using appropriate evidence, language, with academic integrity communicate ideas and arguments using appropriate evidence, terminology, and accurate referencing with independence Reflection reflect on development of outdoor recreation techniques and aspirations with reference to specific criteria, for example, activity specific techniques, physical performances, future plans reflect on development of outdoor recreation techniques, performance and experiences reflect on personal growth, wellbeing and concepts of identity attained differently through both adventure based and slow- paced outdoor recreation activities.
-Reflect on personal growth and wellbeing from outdoor recreation
+A Course M Course analyse outdoor recreation regulatory expectations and apply these to practices in outdoor recreation, for example, Australian Adventure Activity Standards, state-based specific sport and activity guidelines, Disability and Discrimination Act 1992 Skills describes outdoor recreation regulatory procedures • communicator ideas and arguments using communicates ideas with coherent arguments using appropriate evidence, language, with academic integrity communicates ideas and arguments using appropriate evidence, terminology, and accurate referencing with independence apply concepts, models, principles, methodology, or ideas with control and precision to a practical context, for example, policies and procedures of people, environment, and equipment apply technical skills and knowledge in outdoor recreation contexts plans and undertakes independent inquiries and analyses relevant data and information based on critical evaluation of valid and reliable sources, for example, analysis of provider's, outdoor industry technologies, industry associations and accreditations (Outdoors NSW & ACT) plans and undertakes inquiries with independence makes discerning and effective choice of principles, strategies, methodology, procedures to solve a wide range of complex problems and to enhance meaning and the physical performances or experiences of self and others, for example, safe participation, WHS, activity specific practical skills, collaboration, makes discerning choice of strategies and procedures to enhance physical performances or experiences of self with independence communicates ideas with coherent arguments using appropriate evidence, language, with academic integrity communicates ideas and arguments using appropriate evidence, terminology, and accurate referencing with independence Reflection analyses outdoor recreation techniques, performance, or experiences with reference to specific criteria, for example, activity specific techniques, physical performances, social and emotional wellbeing reflects on performance or experiences against criteria